benignware/keyboardposition-fix/README.md

 -----

 When focusing input elements contained in fixed positioned elements that trigger the virtual keyboard, the screen isn't properly adjusted on iOS6 and Android.
-This makes the UI inusable if the keyboard hides the focused element and also comes with adhoc position flickering.
+This makes the UI inusable if the keyboard hides the focused element.

 The issue is described here: